-In 2019, DHCWSC delivered 8.1 million gallons of fresh water to our 105 active customers.
-Water demand was highly seasonal, with July, August, and September demand exceeding 1,000,000 gallons/month, whereas in January demand was 500,000 gallons/month.
-From 2017 to 2019 we saw a 19% increase in demand, largely due to seasonal irrigation and new construction.
+In 2021, DHCWSC delivered 10.01 million gallons of fresh water to our 122 active customers.
+Water demand trends are highly seasonal, with July, August, and September demand typically nearing or exceeding 1,000,000 gallons/month.
+From 2013 to 2021, we saw a 51% increase in demand (6.4% annual), largely due to seasonal irrigation and new construction.

 The following chart illustrate our current water consumption.